What Is Employment Litigation?

 An attorney can assist you in dealing with your employer, employee, or any administrative agencies.

 Most states have “at-will” employment laws, which give employers the right to terminate a worker for virtually any reason—or no reason at all.
-But there are certain limitations, and you might have a wrongful termination suit if your employer violates one of the following:
+But there are certain limitations, and you might have a wrongful termination (or wrongful discharge) suit if your employer violates one of the following:

 - Employment contract.
 Contracts should lay out the terms of employment and explain when an employer can terminate the employee.
 If the employer violates the contract, you can sue.